kammce/RoverCore-S/modules/Arm/README.txt

     Using I2C to interact with the motors (using chip designed by Sean Setterfield (Arm EE)):
         Getting input/sending output to the arm motors will be done via i2c.
 One need only send the pin num of the output channel to a "sender" chip (will have a certain i2c address) that is connected to the desired motor, and you can read output data by receiving input from a "receiver" chip (an analog-to-digital converter (ADC), will have a certain i2c address) which should output its data from the corresponding pin number (as was done with sending data).

+        Process for getting data from Sean's chip:
+            1.> Via i2c, send the address of the adc that will give me input from the motors using an i2c writing function, probably from i2c-bus library (motor feedback adc comes from the ADC to i2c chip named LTC2309, and magnetic encoder feedback representing the angles of the wrist motors ) to the master i2c bus
+            2.> Once connected, send data to the chip with an i2c writing function (probably from i2c-bus library) telling it to direct the desired motor's output channel to the i2c bus (see its data sheet on how to do this)
+            3.> Do we need to tell the chip to start sending data?
+(See LTC2309's datasheet) [Answer: YES! use an i2c read function to read in all the data from the motors] In what format will the data be sent back to me, so as to know how to parse the data?
+(See the datasheets of the repsective actuators/motors)

+            Diagram:
+                            ,-> LTC2309 (base, shoulder, elbow & claw potentiometer analog voltage input)
+                            |
+                i2c master bus -> MPU6050(wrist accelerometer)
+                            |
+                            `-> AS5048A (wrist_l & wrist_r magnetic encoders)
+                            |
+                            `-> PCA9685 (i2c to PWM chip, Matt's class uses this; know pin numbers of your motors' control lines)

+            LTC2309:
+                Usage:
+                    s1> Tell chip to switch channels (howto: datasheet p.10-16) s2> Ask chip to give me the information from the motor/device connected to the current channel
+                Notes:
+                    1.> The chip has two internal registers, one for input (6-bit) from the i2c master, and the other for output (12-bit) to the i2c master
+            MPU6050:
+                Usage:
+                    s1> Read x, y, and z data from the i2c chip

+    Wrist Movement:
+        1.> Should be fluid movement (i.e. both pitch and roll will happen at the same time)
+            >> The way I wanna do it: if roll is requested, only one motor (depending on roll direction) will rotate until the roll angle is reached, and then at that point, both motors will rotate at the same speed and direction until the desired pitch is acheived, then a stop will occur
+        2.> Angular data for each individual wrist motor will be taken from the magnetic encoders, and the wrist's overall pitch angle will be taken via an accelerometer (is this )
+        3.> Experiment 2/15/16: To stop the wrist, from rotating the claw, a pwm value of 1488 (accounted for in the following conventions?)
+            >PWM microsecond ranges: 1500 = stop, 1700 max (full speed in one direction), 1300 min (full speed in the other)
+        >>>>Remove this bullet<<<<
+        4.> As of 2/11/16:
+            >> Khalil: Do not worry about the simultaneous motion, for now.
+We just need to get the arm (and wrist) moving for the video!

     Class Arm uses class PWM_Driver():
         Class usage explanation from Matthew Boyd as of 1/29/16:
-            The class Arm will have its own class PWM_Driver(port,frequency) initialized within the file, with "port" = the i2c address of the adc device used to control the motors, and "frequency" = frequency of the signal that the pin will output
+            The class Arm will have its own class PWM_Driver(port,frequency) initialized within the file, with "port" = the i2c address of the adc device used to control the motors, and "frequency" = frequency of the signal that the pin will output.
+The class functions will be used to tell the motors to move a speed, to stop, and to change direction (using these functions to control the two H-Bridges attached to the i2c-to-pwm chip that class PWMDriver uses).

-        setDuty(i2c_port, pwm_pin, duty) will be used to control the Linear Actuators since they use pwm duty cycles for control.
+        setDuty(pin, duty) will be used to control the Linear Actuators since they use pwm duty cycles for control.
             Parameters:
-                i2c_port:
-                    the i2c address of the motor control adc in the i2c network
-                pwm_pin:
+                pin:
                     the pin number on the motor control adc that the desired motor is connected to
                 duty:
                     the duty cycle percentage (0%-100%) that the pin should output (controls diff. things depending on context)